Looking forward: choosing new texts for 2022

 ‘A Last Confession’, ‘The Curse of Cromwell’, ‘The Man and the Echo’

-Cancellations received between 5 and 3 working days prior to the event date will be charged a 15% cancellation fee.
-Cancellations received less than 2 working days prior to the event will receive NO REFUND.
-If you do not attend and have not notified the office in writing according to the above policy, you will receive no refund.
+Cancellations must be emailed to email@example.com.
+Cancellations received by 12pm five working days prior to the event date will be charged a 15% cancellation fee.
+Cancellations received after this will receive NO REFUND.
+Registrations can, however, be transferred to another staff member.
+Please email firstname.lastname@example.org the details.
+If you do not attend and have not notified VATE according to the above policy, you will receive no refund.
+Please note: If this event is cancelled due to COVID government or venue restrictions, you will receive a full refund.